ars205/mcgutils/README.md

 The following tools are included in this repository:

 - [MCGOsmHelperNXX](mcgosmhelpernxx/): Load geo-data from the OSM when considering a greater geographical area (e.g. a city).
+- [MCGOsmHelperBlend](mcgosmhelperblend/): Load geo-data from the OSM from Blender.
+- [MCGUncertaintyBasic](mcguncertaintybasic/): Uncertainty modelling (basic example).
+Useful for modelling time-varying environemtns in Blender.

 ## Usage